 The Impact on Your Case

-A good attorney, like a criminal lawyer Harford, MD relies on, will certainly work hard to get your charges dismissed in the event that law enforcement fails to read your Miranda rights.
+A good attorney, will certainly work hard to get your charges dismissed in the event that law enforcement fails to read your Miranda rights.
 Despite this, it is a common misconception that your case will get dismissed or thrown out of court if law enforcement failed to inform you of your Miranda rights.
 It will be vital that you inform your attorney as soon as possible if this has happened to you.
 They will take the appropriate steps to file a motion in an effort to eliminate disclosures you made during questioning.
 This can ensure that the statements you made are not used against you.
 If the judge grants the motion, the charges against you could be reduced or even dropped.
 This is especially true if there is significantly less evidence as a result.
 It’s important to remember that even despite attorney’s best efforts; there could be far too much incriminating evidence against you in order to have your case thrown out.
 The most important thing to remember is to not answer any police questions without asking first to speak with an experienced criminal defense attorney.